2.1 Parent-Entity Net Investment in the Carve-Out Entity

 circumstances, entities will often combine the net equity attributable to the parent

-(excluding accumulated other comprehensive income [AOCI]) into a single line item.
+(excluding accumulated other comprehensive income [AOCI], which is presented as a

 In allocating assets and liabilities and items of income and expense to carve-out financial statements, preparers of carve-out financial statements should be cognizant of the possible disconnect between balance sheet and income statement allocations.
 Income statement allocations to carve-out financial statements should usually reflect all costs of doing business (see Chapter 3 for additional guidance), whereas the balance sheet of a carve-out entity should generally include the assets currently or formerly owned by the carve-out entity and those liabilities for which the carve-out entity was or is legally responsible.
 Differences between income statement and balance sheet allocations are typically reflected in equity in the carve-out financial statements as part of the parent’s net investment in the carve-out entity (as contributions to the carve-out entity or distributions from the carve-out entity) unless an arrangement between the parent and the carve-out entity requires cash settlement (in which case, differences would be reflected as a net payable to, or net receivable from, the parent).
 See Sections 3.2 and 4.1.1 for further discussion of intercompany balances.